Are You Ready for the Retirement Wave?

 It’s an open secret in the industry that insurance companies struggle to recruit younger workers.
 Only 4% of the Millennial generation has ever shown interest in working for an insurance company.

-The insurance industry will see a talent crisis caused by Baby Boomers' retirement that will lead to an estimated 400,000 open positions left vacant.
+Baby Boomers' impending retirement that will lead to an estimated 400,000 open positions left vacant, which will undoubtedly lead to an insurance industry talent crisis.
 The industry will need to be ready for change to ride the impending retirement wave.

 The Retirement Wave is Coming